artifishional/air-m2/README.md

 ```html
 <unit tee() = 1></unit>
 ```
-however, the view component will still wait for the model to flow
+however, the view component will still wait for the model stream

 ### Common features